Addiction & Recovery > Recovery Support Groups > Other Support Groups near

 Credit Recovery: We also provide seminars to educate residents on certain tools to help fast-track their credit scores and finances to a better standing.

 Physical dependence, however, is a two-sided coin.
-Just as it fuels the addiction, it also hurts the user when they stop using their substance of choice.
+Just as it fuels addiction, it also hurts people when they stop using their substance of choice.
 When the addictive chemical is no longer present, the body exhibits multiple withdrawal symptoms.
-This is especially true for those who have used the drug for a long time or in particularly heavy doses.
-For these users, detox is a life-saver; withdrawal symptoms for these users can cause death if the user is not supervised.
+This is especially true for those who have taken the drug for a long time or in particularly heavy doses.
+For these individuals, detox is a life-saver.
+Withdrawal symptoms can cause death if they aren’t supervised.

 Accepting most major insurance